ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-7-string-methods.rst

   -  Thinking that strings can change when they can't.
 They are immutable.

   -  Trying to invoke a method like ``indexOf`` on a string reference that is null.
 You will get a null pointer exception.

+  - Trying to access part of a string that is not between index 0 and length - 1.
+This will throw an IndexOutOfBoundsException.

 |Groupwork| Programming Challenge : Pig Latin